 The population growth has led to increased food production worldwide, but now farmers are struggling to feed everyone.
 Ironically, this increasing demand also increases the probability of the growing hunger problem.
 UN Sustainable Program reports in 2019, about 750 million people, or roughly one out of every ten people on the planet, are suffering from severe malnutrition.
 There are 381 million people in Asia, and more than 250 million in Africa are undernourished.
 The number of undernourished in Africa is growing faster than in other regions.
-In addition, several factors influence the waste of the food produced and make it getting worse.
+In addition, several factors influence the waste of the food produced and make it get worse.
 To point out, poor processing and drying, inadequate storage, and lack of infrastructure in Africa exacerbated the food waste.
 Food losses in Sub-Saharan Africa are worth $4 billion per year, or enough to feed at least 48 million people.
 Altogether, farmers need an innovative investment to minimize food waste and facilitate them in acquiring capabilities and experience in sustainable food and agriculture.
 Agricultural production frameworks have to become more efficient and waste-free.
 Hence, comprehensive and integrated sustainable agriculture strategies and food production, including manufacturing and consumption, are needed.

-Luckily, this is 2022, where the era of digitalization technology will be more beneficial for farmers and businesses.
+Luckily, this is 2022, when the era of digitalization technology will be more beneficial for farmers and businesses.
 Farmers worldwide can employ precision agriculture techniques which are advanced methods to improve production and profitability—the Internet of Things or IoT propellers agriculture 4.0.
 IoT technologies, including satellite imagery, GPS, robotics, biotechnology, are factors agriculture can generate such a massive amount of helpful information and developments.
 These technologies expect to impact the agriculture sector substantially, efficiency, profitability.

 With precision agriculture, farmers and businesses can track and use information like weather, soil quality, and irrigation to make better decisions on the type of plants to grow and techniques to use.
 It allows accurate forecasting of the entire output of a crop.
 It means that a single acre can produce a good year for some crops.